luiscartor/luiscartor.github.io.old/RMT_part2.md

 2.5 Plotting in R
 -----------------

 R is known for its strong graphic capabilities.
-The simplizity of graphs and maps creation is one of the reasons people love R. Here we will take a look at simple graphs that can be created with the R built-in capabilities.
+The simplicity of graphs and maps creation is one of the reasons why people love R. Here we will take a look at simple graphs that can be created with the R built-in capabilities.
 However, there exist a great number of external packages oriented to create beautiful graphs and maps (such as `ggplot2`).

 ### 2.5.1 Boxplots